 Can you tell?
 Let’s play spot the difference!
 It might look like a minor facelift but it was in fact a colossal enterprise.
 And you know what?
 It feels great!
 The new SMPM door and windows make the office more modern, let more light in and look like a million dollars.
 Well worth the effort!

 GUM/KO founder Adrian Kobbe was a guest speaker at Radio Anguilla’s show What’s On Today, hosted by Karen Pina on Friday July 6, 2018.
-Here’s what he had to say about GUM/KO International: Apart from real estate, Adrian talked all things Anguilla, from the origin of his love affair with the island to […]
+Here’s what he had to say about GUM/KO International: Apart from real estate, Adrian talked all things Anguilla, from the origin of his love affair with the island to our sister […]

 Smack in the middle of Wallblake, halfway between George Hill and The Valley, by what has grown into Government Corner and in close vicinity to the Post Office, sits a building which, though unassuming, has been at the core of the Anguillian experience for more than a hundred years.
 Known these days as the Old […]